Augmented Sliced Wasserstein Distances: Background

-where $x_n\sim p_\mu$ and $N$ is the number of samples.
-Notably, the Radon transform is a linear bijection \citep{helgason1980radon}, and the GRT is a bijection if the defining function $\beta$ satisfies certain conditions \citep{beylkin1984inversion}.
+Notably, the Radon transform is a linear bijection \citep{helgason1980radon}, and the sufficient conditions for GRTs to be bijective are provided in \citep{homan2017injectivity}.

-\textbf{Sliced Wasserstein distance and generalized sliced Wasserstein distance:} By applying the Radon transform to $p_\mu$ and $p_\nu$ to obtain multiple projections, the sliced Wasserstein distance (SWD) decomposes the high-dimensional Wasserstein distance into multiple one-dimensional Wasserstein distances which can be efficiently evaluated \citep{bonneel2015sliced}.
+\textbf{Sliced Wasserstein distance and generalized sliced Wasserstein distance:} By applying the Radon transform to $\mu$ and $\nu$ to obtain multiple projections, the sliced Wasserstein distance (SWD) decomposes the high-dimensional Wasserstein distance into multiple one-dimensional Wasserstein distances which can be efficiently evaluated \citep{bonneel2015sliced}.
 The $k$-SWD between $\mu$ and $\nu$ is defined by:

-where the Radon transform $\mathcal{R}$ defined by Equation (\ref{para_radon}) is adopted as the measure push-forward operator.
-The GSWD generalizes the idea of SWD by projecting distributions onto hypersurfaces rather than hyperplanes \citep{kolouri2019generalized}.
+where the Radon transform $\mathcal{R}$ defined by Equation (\ref{eq:push_forward_rt}) is adopted as the measure push-forward operator.
+The GSWD generalizes the idea of SWD by slicing distributions with hypersurfaces rather than hyperplanes~\citep{kolouri2019generalized}.
 The GSWD is defined as:

-where the GRT $\mathcal{G}$ is used as the measure push-forward operator.
-The Wasserstein distances between one-dimensional distributions can be obtained by sorting projected samples and calculating the distance between sorted samples \citep{kolouri2019sliced}: with $L$ random projections, the SWD and GSWD between $\mu$ and $\nu$ can be approximated by:
+where the GRT $\mathcal{G}$ defined by Equation (\ref{eq:push_forward_grt}) is used as the measure push-forward operator.
+From Equation (\ref{eq:empirical_1d}), with $L$ random projections and $N$ samples, the SWD and GSWD between $\mu$ and $\nu$ can be approximated by: